lsst-dm/dmtn-316/index.md

 ## Application Support Model

+Below are details on the application support model for Rubin applications.
+This model is used to define the roles, responsibilites, and priorities for support.

 ### Application Roles

 Each Rubin application should have the following roles defined to manage and operate the application.
 A person can have more than one role and may be condensed.
 Below are the roles and responsibilities required for each role.